zeejers/zscripts/README.md

 # ZSCRIPTS - Lightweight personal monorepo configuration

-Collected functionality that can be added and called in a few keystrokes.
+Your own personal monorepo.
+Got random helper scripts you like to re-use across projects?
+Throw them in scripts and call them from anywhere.

-Random helpers I want to save off and call.
+Idea is, I have random helpers I want to save off and call later.
 Some examples are provided in scripts, but you should build your own!

 # SETUP